Quantum interpolating ensemble: Biorthogonal polynomials and average entropies: Applications to Quantum Information Theory

-With the above preparation, we now state the results of average entropies over the interpolating ensemble. \begin{prop} The average value of quantum purity~(\ref{eq:P}) under the quantum interpolating ensemble~(\ref{eq:QI}), for any $\theta>0$ and $a>-1$, is given by
+With the above preparations, we now state the results on the average entropies over the interpolating ensemble.
+Our first result is the formula of average purity as summarized in the following proposition. \begin{proposition} The average value of quantum purity~(\ref{eq:P}) under the quantum interpolating ensemble~(\ref{eq:QI}), for any $\theta>0$ and $a>-1$, is given by

 where